How is everyone doing? Buried under snow? Experiencing a deep-freeze? How about some sunny citrus to brighten things up?

 I love shrimp because they’re super quick to cook on a weeknight, they’re lean, they offer a wonderful sweet brininess, and they take well to a myriad of flavours.
 They are a staple in my freezer for easy, last-minute dinners.

-In this recipe, shrimp are dunked in egg white, dredged in cornstarch, and quickly pan-fried until golden.
+In this recipe, shrimp are dunked in egg white, dredged in cornstarch, and quickly pan-fried until golden (Psst. you must also try this delicious Boom Boom Shrimp recipe!).
 Then they’re tossed in a super-flavourful syrupy sauce of orange juice, honey, ginger and chile.

 The whole thing takes about 15 minutes, and you’ll be rewarded with plump, crispy fried shrimp and a highly addictive sticky sauce that plays with sweet, spicy and sour.